Week 7 of Pregnancy

 - •Breast tenderness and swelling

-- •Food aversions or cravings
+- •Food aversions or sudden cravings

 - •Frequent urination

-- •Mood swings and heightened emotions
+- •Mood swings from hormonal changes

 This week's tips